Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Parking at Ringstead Bay

-Parking is available at three car parks.
-The National Trust Car park above Southdown Farm offers free parking, however it is a fairly long walk to the beach.
-If you’re not planning to go to the beach however, it’s a great place to relax and view the bay.
+Parking is available at two car parks.
+The National Trust Car park above Southdown Farm offers parking, however it is a fairly long walk to the beach.
+If you’re not planning to go to the beach however, it’s a great place to relax and view the bay and walk the coast path.

-Ringstead has its own private car park near the beach, this is pay and display.
+Ringstead Bay has its own private car park near the beach, which is pay and display.

 Please share or leave a comment